 The effects on your property and understanding how each bankruptcy deals with secured and unsecured debt is one of the most important considerations to have when comparing Chapter 7 and Chapter 13 bankruptcy.

 It’s best to consult with an attorney who understands bankruptcy law prior to taking any action.
+A bankruptcy attorney will provide competency through the process.

 Chapter 7 bankruptcy is the most common bankruptcy filed in the US.
 It is designed to help those with no disposable income get out from under debt by providing a way to liquidate their dischargeable debts and “clean your slate” so to speak.
 As noted by the United States Supreme Court: